What is the Landed Gentry?

 Throughout the history of social evolution, there are many references to a class known as the Landed Gentry.
 They appear in folk songs and fairy tales.
 They provide the plotlines and imposing mansions of Victorian novels.
 And in modern times, they grace our sumptuous costume dramas in films and on TV.

-But who was the Landed Gentry?
+But who was the Landed Gentry class?
 Why were they so prominent in the history books?
 And are they still around today?

 Here are the answers to these and a few more common questions about this intriguing social group.

-Landed in this sense refers to the ownership of land, usually in the form of hamlets or country estates.
+Landed in this sense refers to land ownership, usually in the form of hamlets or country estates.
 These very often provided a substantial income to the landowners, usually through tenant farms or lucrative rights to fishing, shooting or hunting.

-The income from their land supported their gentrification, in that they didn’t need to toil in manual labour, enjoying passive wealth from their assets and estates.
+The income from their land supported their gentrification, in that they didn’t need to toil in manual labour, enjoying passive wealth from their assets and estates, which gave rise to the term Landed Gentry.

 Thomas Gainsborough, Public domain, via Wikimedia Commons